Tron Kirk

-It is the only Scottish church where five consecutive ministers each served at least once as Moderator of the General Assembly (eight if including second charge ministers).
+It is the only Scottish church where five consecutive ministers each served at least once as Moderator of the General Assembly of the Church of Scotland (eight if including second charge ministers).

 Archaeology and pre-church history

 Archaeological investigations, including excavations and 3D surveys, in 1974, 1983 and 2006 shed light on the area before the construction of the church in the 1630s.
 The results evidenced that the area was occupied by tenements before the church was built.
 It appears that they were built during the 15th and 16th centuries and wiped out all traces of earlier medieval settlements.
-Documentary research undertaken at the same time was able to provide a picture of the occupants of the buildings all the way back to the late 15th century.
+Documentary research undertaken at the same time was able to provide a picture of the occupants of the buildings back to the late 15th century.
 The church was built over: